syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ## Image Size

-The Image size of radial menu item is customized by using the MenuItemImageSize property.
+* The Image size of all the radial menu items is customized by using the `MenuItemImageSize` property.

 {% tabs %}